-The table below is a general outline of the protocol used for the In-Fusion Snap Assembly cloning kits.
+The table below is a general outline of the protocol used for the In-Fusion Snap Assembly EcoDry cloning kits.
 Please refer to the specified User Manual pages for further details on performing each step.

-Table I. In-Fusion Snap Assembly protocol outline
+Table I. In-Fusion Snap Assembly EcoDry protocol outline

 Step Action User Manual pages 1 Select a base vector and identify the insertion site.
 Linearize the vector at the insertion site by restriction enzyme digestion or inverse PCR.
 Isolate and purify the linearized vector.
-5 2 Design PCR primers for your sequence(s) of interest with 20-bp extensions (5') that are complementary to the ends of adjacent sequences (the linearized vector or another insert).
+4 2 Design PCR primers for your sequence(s) of interest with 20-bp extensions (5') that are complementary to the ends of adjacent sequences (the linearized vector or another insert).
 5 3 Amplify your sequence(s) of interest with PrimeSTAR® Max DNA Polymerase.
 Verify on an agarose gel that your targets have been amplified and confirm the integrity of the PCR products.
-6 4 Spin-column purify your PCR products OR treat with Cloning Enhancer.
-7 5 Set up your In-Fusion Cloning reaction 7-8 6 Incubate the reaction for 15 min at 50°C, then place on ice.
-8 7 Transform competent cells with 2.5 μl of the reaction mixture from Step 6.
-9
+5 4 Spin-column purify your PCR products or treat with Cloning Enhancer.
+6 5 Set up your In-Fusion Cloning reaction by adding the linearized vector or inserts, plus deionized H 2 O, to an In-Fusion Snap Assembly EcoDry Master Mix pellet.
+6-7 6 Incubate the reaction for 15 min at 50°C, then place on ice.
+7 7 Transform competent cells with 2.5 μ l of the reaction mixture from Step 6.
+8